Remuneration of Directors (Excluding Independent Directors)

 - IHI shall appropriately establish remuneration levels and allocated ratios of remuneration upon having considered factors that include IHI’s business characteristics, effectiveness of incentive remuneration, and professional duties.
 Moreover, the Company shall perform verification by regularly surveying objective market data on remuneration researched by an external specialized institution.

-- In the case of standard business performance, total amount of remuneration shall be allocated at approximate proportions of 50%:30%:20% for the Director and Chairman of the Board, and the Representative Director and President, and at approximate proportions of 55%:25%:20% for other Directors respectively to a fixed base amount, a performance-based bonuses, and a performance-based share remuneration provided upon the achievement of the targeted performance.
+- In the case of standard business performance, total amount of remuneration shall be allocated at approximate proportions of 50%:30%:20% for the Director and Chairman of the Board, and the Representative Director and President, and at approximate proportions of 55%:25%:20% for other Directors respectively to a fixed base amount, an annual incentive, and a long-term incentive provided upon the achievement of the targeted performance.
+In addition, long-term incentive shall be allocated at approximate proportions of 50%:50% for the performance-based incentive and restricted share remuneration respectively.

 -